See The Huguenot Society of the Founders of Manakin in the Colony of Virginia at huguenot-manakin.org.

 Antoine was granted patent #904 (163 acres) in 1715.
 In 1717 he was granted 522 acres on the gr fork of Swift Creek; under the headrights of 11 person, including Katherine Trabue (his first wife?)
 He appears on tithe lists from 1710-20, alone.
 In 1723 he is listed with four tithes; himself, Jacob Trabue, 2 slaves.
 Another list in 1714 records him with his wife and three sons.

 Magdelaine's father was Moise Verrüeil (1651--ca. 1701), a French merchant from Rouen, tenth child of Jean Vereul (1606/7-ca. 1691 Zuid, Netherlands) and Madeleine Du Fay of Rouen (m.2-2-1633, 1612-after 1688, Zuid).
 Magdelaine's mother, Magdalene Prodhomme (Prodon), was born between 1650-1660 at The Hague, daughter of Magdalaine Tevening (ca. 1633-1721 Zuid; married Sept 18, 1653, Walloon Church, Den Haag, Zuid) and Nicolas Louis Prud-'Homme (Prodon, 1620 Berne-before 1662) and died after 1722.
 She married Jacob Flournoy 12/19/1703 after Moses died.
-Moise and Magdalene came to Virginia on the Peter and Anthony in 1700 with their five children. (from The Trabue Family in America: 1700-1983, Julia Trabue Yates) Priscilla Harriss Cabell in Turff and Twigg believes that Magdalen was the child of Jacob Flournoy's first marriage, but married Antoine Trabue before coming (1699?) and so is not listed with Flournoy's second wife and children.
+Moise and Magdalene came to Virginia on the Peter and Anthony in 1700 with their five children. (from The Trabue Family in America: 1700-1983, Julia Trabue Yates) Priscilla Harris in Turff and Twigg believes that Magdalen was the child of Jacob Flournoy's first marriage, but married Antoine Trabue before coming (1699?) and so is not listed with Flournoy's second wife and children.
 But that would mean that she married Trabue at 14 or so.
-Yates presents convincing evidence that she was Flournoy's stepdaughter by his third marriage to her widowed mother in 1703; Francis Flournoy, mentioned in her will, would be her stepbrother then.
+Yates presents convincing evidence that she was Flournoy's stepdaughter by his third marriage to her widowed mother in 1703; Francis Flournoy, mentioned in her will, is her stepbrother then.
 Magdalen and Francis had grandchildren who married, Martha Trabue and Josiah Wooldridge.

 Jacob (1705-67) m.
 Mary Wooldridge 1732: Joseph, Jean, David, William, Elizabeth, Marie, Joshua, Daniel, Thomas; family built Trabues Tavern on Old Buckingham Rd]